jonpugh/documentation-1/source/_doc/drupal-8-performance-and-caching-settings.md

 ---
 title: Drupal 8 Performance and Varnish Caching Settings
 description: Optimize Drupal 8 and Varnish caching to maximize your site's performance.
+categories: [sites]
+tags: [code, varnish, drupal 8]
 ---
 To maximize your site's performance on Pantheon and to take advantage of our Varnish caching, you'll need to configure your site's performance settings.
 For more information, see [Varnish Caching for High Performance](/docs/varnish).